saurabhjj/Learning-python/books/readme.md

-to override the default names in the DB:                            override the ___str__ function print to console:                                                   print("Hello World") for deployment, please look at deploy.md
+to override the default names in the DB:                            override the ___str__ function print to console:                                                   print("Hello World") for deployment, please look at deploy.md to view the list of installed dependencies :                        pip freeze to write the list of installed dependencies to a file:              pip freeze > <filename>